Haian-Jin/Neural_Gaffer/README.md

 Put the input images under the `--img_dir` folder and run the following command to segment the foreground.
 The preprocessed data will be saved in `--out_dir`.
 Here, we borrow code from One-2-3-45.

-*Note: If you input images have masks and you don't want to do rescale and recenter, you can skip this step by manually saving the three-channel foreground and mask of each input image in the `{$out_dir}/img` and `{$out_dir}/mask` folders, respectively.*
+*Note: If your input images have masks and you don't want to do rescale and recenter, you can skip this step by manually saving the three-channel foreground and mask of each input image in the `{$out_dir}/img` and `{$out_dir}/mask` folders, respectively.*

 ```bash
 # download the pre-trained SAM to segment the foreground